provnai/provnai/README.md

 ## Licensing

-Licensing varies by project:
+Licensing and access terms vary by project:
 - **McpVanguard** — MIT
-- **VEX Protocol** — See project-specific terms / pilot access status
+- **VEX Protocol** — pilot / project-specific access terms
-- **Other components** — See individual repository LICENSE files
+- **Other components** — see the relevant project directory or repository

 ---

 <div align="center">